bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+### 2018-10-13
+* :bug: B-Program setup sequence is consistent for all b-threads, including those in appended code.

 ### 2018-08-08
 * :sparkles: Decorating event selection strategies just go easier with the introduction of `AbstractEventSelectionStrategyDecorator`.
 * :sparkles: Added a pausing event selection strategy, to allow pausing and rate-limiting the execution of a BProgram.